Login

 Sift dry basic biscuit ingredients by shaking through a mesh strainer into a large cold bowl.
 Then stir them together.
 (Tip: You can get more rise with 1 tablespoon of baking powder.
 Because of the corn starch content, biscuits will also be stiffer.)

-Remove butter from refrigerator and slice stick lengthwise.
+Remove butter from the refrigerator and slice the stick lengthwise.
 Then slice along the width into small cubes.
 Separate and scatter butter into a bowl.
-(Tip: Alternatively, freeze a stick of butter and grate over the flour mixture.)
+(Tip: Alternatively, freeze a stick of butter and grate it over the flour mixture.)

 Work butter into dry ingredients with your wooden spoon, then hands by pressing while twisting until all butter cubes are smashed and the flour is damp.
 Alternatively, use a bread mixer.
 (Tip: This much preparation can be done in advance and refrigerated.)